xiaoyu0928/xiaoyu0928.github.io/index.md

 ### Research Interests

-- **Topics:** Cyberpsychology, Human information behaviour, Social and economic impacts of digital technologies
+- **Topics:** Cyberpsychology, Human information behavior, Social and economic impacts of digital technologies

 - **Philosophy:** My research trajectory concentrates largely on "3U"-- user information behavior, user cyberpsychology, and user-generated content.
 To this end, I attempt to adopt a full-cycle approach to moving my research forward.
-It begins with a certain "action" that raises my interest (i.e., user information behavior), followed by the "underlying mechanism" (i.e., user cyberpsychology) that allows me to explicate the action behaved by users, and finally looking into the outcome (i.e., user-generated content).
+It begins with a certain "action" that raises my interest (i.e., user information behavior), followed by the "underlying mechanism" (i.e., user cyberpsychology) that allows me to explicate the action behaved by users, and finally, look into the outcome (i.e., user-generated content).

-- **Methodologies:** I use mainly quantitative methods including experiments and surveys in my work.
+- **Methodologies:** I use mainly quantitative methods, including experiments and surveys, in my work.
 On occasion, I have used qualitative methods such as interviews, qualitative content analysis, and qualitative comparative analysis to complement my quantitative research.
 My skills do not include advanced forms of econometric modeling, simulation, or data mining.
 However, I am learning the basic knowledge and applications of economic analyses, such as difference-in-differences, instrumental variables, and regression discontinuity, as I believe that field (quasi-) experiment designs and causal inference will be increasingly popular in information behavior research.
 Also, I'm interested in design science research that relates to my study areas.

 <br>